jstephenj14/Monotonic-WOE-Binning-Algorithm/README.md

 ### How to use

-1. pip install monotonic_binning: `pip install -i https://test.pypi.org/simple/simple/ monotonic-binning`
+1. pip install monotonic_binning: `pip install monotonic-binning` (note that earlier versions were hosted on `test.pypi.org` but the latest version is on `pypi.org`)
 2. Import monotonic_woe_binning: `from monotonic_binning import monotonic_woe_binning as bin`
 3. Use `fit` and `transform` to bin variables for train and test datasets respectively